 There are three general aspects of culture: materialistic, normative, cognitive.
 Or Nitza Hidalgo's three levels of culture: concrete, behavioral, and symbolic.

-Materialistic aspect is something people can observe concrete things of a culture.
+Materialistic aspect (also "concrete aspect") is something people can observe concrete things of a culture.

-For example, in Deaf culture, one can see concrete signs such as teletypewriters (TTYs), texting, flashing light for doorbell and phone ring, etc. And, most of all, signing.
+For example, in Deaf culture, one can see concrete signs such as teletypewriters (TTYs), videophones, texting, flashing light for doorbell and phone, etc. And, most of all, signing.

-Normative aspect of culture is a set of rules of social interaction that outsiders can observe behaviors, such as rules of touching, eye contact, a way of introducing, attention-getting, pointing, etc.
+Normative aspect (or "behavioral aspect") of culture is a set of rules of social interaction that outsiders can observe behaviors, such as rules of touching, eye contact, a way of introducing, attention-getting, eye gazing, hugging (greeting), etc.

 Cognitive aspect is something one cannot observe, such as thoughts, attitudes, beliefs, and values.
 They can be learned or observed through language and communication.